 “I want to make sure I'm investing in this sport that has provided me this opportunity to ride my bike all over the world.”

-It’s also an example of how today’s signature gravel races, despite the growing professionalism, are still doing plenty to ensure that the flavour of those early gravel races remain.
+It’s also an example of how today’s signature gravel races, despite the growing professionalism, are still doing plenty to ensure that the flavor of those early gravel races remain.
 While Tetrick acknowledges that the depth of the professional field has increased, she’s confident that the spirit of the old days will be left intact.

 “I think there are events for everybody,” she said.
 “One of the big components of gravel is the inclusivity.
 And it's just everybody's welcome, like wear what you want, ride whatever bike you want.”